benb116/Ball-Street/README.md

 ## How to play

-Join a contest with other users and create your entry.
-Before the week's games begin, add any player to your roster using your budget of points.
-The cost to add a player before their game equals their fantasy projection, so you're incentivized to find undervalued players.
-Once a game begins, players in that game can no longer be added or dropped on their own; trades happen between different users who submit bid and ask offers.
-Bid low and ask high to adjust your lineup as the week goes on.
-When a game is over, the players' point values are calculated based on their stats.
+The goal of the contest is to assemble a roster of players who accrue the most fantasy points.
+Before the week's games begin, users add players to their rosters.
+The cost to add a player equals their projected fantasy score for the week.
+Once a game begins, NFL players in that game can no longer be added or dropped on their own; trades can only happen between different users who submit bid and ask offers.
+When a game is over, the players' true scores are calculated based on their stats.
 End with the highest total to win.

 ## How it works

-Ball Street is built using React on the frontend and Node.js on the backend.
-React and Redux make handling the Dashboard data straightforward, while Node excels at handling I/O heavy server tasks.
+Ball Street is built using Node.js, React, PostgreSQL and more.
 Docker is used to containerize the various processes (see [docker-compose](docker-compose.yml)).
 Client-server communication takes place using REST api calls and websockets.

 See [client](client) and [server](server) code